 What bread machines are best for gluten free bread?

 There are several great brands of gluten free bread machines that have a gluten free setting.
 My friend, Jane, who wrote The Gluten Free Bread Machine Cookbook, recommends the Cuisinart CBK-200 machine.
 I have an old Breadman Pro, but I do not think they even make it any longer.
-Many in my gluten free FB group like this Hamilton Beach model.
+I bought this Hamilton Beach model about six months ago, and I really love using it.

 Gluten-Free Bread Related Reading